 - having their boss praise someone else’s work

 These actions might not be directed at the person with NPD.
 For example, a boss praising a co-worker doesn’t imply they think anyone else’s work is not as good.

 But for someone with the disorder, this instance can be perceived as a direct threat or challenge to their own worth.
 This might lead them to feel the need to sabotage that co-worker who’s getting attention, for example.

-Being in a relationship with someone with NPD can be challenging.
+Being in a relationship with someone with narcissistic personality can be challenging.
 It might be particularly difficult if they act in a vindictive way.

 Whether they’re a friend, a co-worker, a family member, or a significant other, you might want to do a few things to protect yourself emotionally — and, occasionally, physically.